Watching a pet deal with arthritis is devastating.

 Studies have shown that CBD can have powerful pain-relieving and anti inflammatory effects, making it a very viable option for treating the symptoms of arthritis.

-This stuff won’t get your pet “high.”
+This stuff won’t get your pet “buzzed.”

 The compound that causes the psychoactive effects or “marijuana” is THC, or tetrahydrocannabinol.